“Rooms, apartments and a house (each sleeping 2-10) in a fortified medieval village, with endless views, a restaurant and lots of atmosphere”

-This is a great place for kids - the maze of little streets topped by a castle feels like something out of a storybook, and the pool is a good size.
-There are rooms and apartments to suit all sizes of family, and the choice of self-catering or bed-and-breakfast options means you can tailor your stay to your needs.
-Cots and high chairs are available for babies.
+This is a great place for kids who are confident on their feet.
+The maze of little streets topped by a castle feels like something out of a storybook, and the pool is a good size.
+There are rooms and apartments to suit all family sizes.
+Choose from self-catering or B&B options to tailor your stay to your needs.

 Family friendly accommodation:

-Many of the Comfort and Superior Rooms have sofabeds and work well for families of 3.
-The Superior Apartments can sleep 3, 4 or 5 in 1-2 bedrooms plus sofabeds or additional single beds, and the Classic Apartments - Nerina (3 double/twin bedrooms) and Fonteblanda II (4 double/twin bedrooms) - can accommodate 6 and 8 respectively.
-The self-contained house, Contessa Francesca, sleeps up to 10 in 4 double/twin bedrooms and a sofabed.
-Most options can also take cots for babies.
-Most bathrooms have tubs with overhead showers, and some of the larger apartments and Contessa Francesca have several bathrooms.
+Most Comfort and Superior Rooms work well for families of 3 (thanks to sofabeds).
+Superior Apartments sleep 3-5 in 1-2 bedrooms (plus sofabeds or additional single beds).
+Classic Apartments can sleep 6-8: Nerina has 3 bedrooms and Fonteblanda II has 4 bedrooms.
+Contessa Francesca is a 4-bedroom self-contained house.
+It can sleep 10 in 4 double/twin bedrooms and a sofabed.
+Most options can also take baby cots.
+Most bathrooms have tubs with overhead showers.

 Available on request